 Just because it’s rainy doesn’t mean you should lose a day or even an hour of your precious holiday time.
-It can be difficult when it’s raining cats and dogs on a tropical island but big cities offer so much to do on the inside.
+It’s difficult when it’s raining cats and dogs on a tropical island but big cities offer so much to do indoors.
 Especially New York.

 TAKE A WALK AND LOOK UP

-It might not seem like the thing to do in the rain but as long as it’s not bucketing cats and dogs, the 2.3km Highline will be much more fun and less crowded.
+It might not seem like the thing to do in the rain but as long as it’s not bucketing cats and dogs, the 2.3km Highline will be much more fun without the crowds.
 You can take your time and take in all the art and design of the former West Side Line.
 (A New York Central Railroad spur).
 The High Line stretches from West 34th Street and 11th Street, near the Javits Center to Gansevoort St – three blocks south of 14th Street.

 The architecture, the plantings, murals and the people all make it a novel way to see how Manhattanites live.
-Real Estate prices have boomed in the neighbourhood since the Highline was finished.
-Reports of amorous Standard Hotel guests enjoying the audience-appreciation is just a rumour.
+Real estate prices have skyrocketed in the neighbourhood since the Highline was finished.
+Maybe it has to do with amorous Standard Hotel guests enjoying the audience-appreciation.

 We discovered our hotel near Battery Park was just across the street from the Irish Hunger Memorial.
 Commemorating the Great Irish Famine (1845-1852) the sobering memorial includes an authentic 19th-century Irish cottage.
 Stones from across Ireland and soil and vegetation from Ireland’s West Coast were incorporated into the structure.
-It is probably at it’s best on a rainy day.
+Perhaps it’s at its best on a rainy day.

 GO TO CHURCH

 Perhaps New York’s most famous (and photographed) church is Fifth Avenue’s St Patrick’s Cathedral.
-Across the street from the Rockefeller Center and the Atlas statue, the cathedral makes a fine place to sit and wonder a while.
-The stained glass, the Pieta and the Tiffany altars alone make this an iconic New York landmark.
+Across the street from the Rockefeller Center and the Atlas statue, the cathedral makes a fine place to sit and contemplate a while.
+The stained glass, the Pieta and the Tiffany altars alone make this a New York icon.
 Book ahead for tours.

 A little further along Fifth Avenue is St Thomas’s – striking both inside and out.
 This French Flamboyant Gothic masterpiece like St Patrick’s Cathedral is an official New York City Landmark.